bbauska/meta-html-css-in-depth/index-2.md

 </textarea>
 ```

-## &lt;button&gt;
+<h3>&lt;button&gt;</h3>

 Defines a clickable button.
-The **onclick** attribute defines the behavior when the button is clicked by the user.
+The <b>onclick</b> attribute defines the behavior when the button is clicked by the user.
 For example, in the code below, an alert message is shown to the user.

 ```
 <button type="button" onclick="alert('You just clicked!')">Click Me!